Sanket-DataMinds/Northwinds_db/README.md

 ## Hard Questions

-### Q1.Show the employee's first_name and last_name, a "num_orders" column with a count of the orders taken,
+### Q1.
+Show the employee's first_name and last_name, a "num_orders" column with a count of the orders taken,
 -- and a column called "Shipped" that displays "On Time" if the order shipped_date is less or equal to the -- required_date, "Late" if the order shipped late, "Not Shipped" if shipped_date is null.
 Order by employee -- last_name, then by first_name, and then descending by number of orders